DIY Blue Painted Nightstands

 First, I stirred and stirred and stirred the poly.
 And then I stirred it some more.
 Then I added some water to thin out the poly a little and help it look better when it sprays.

-I also added a little bit of my paint into the poly.
+I also added a little bit of the blue coating into the poly.
 And mixed it together really well.
 This is a trick that I was reminded about from Katie Scott at Salvaged by K Scott.
 (She is a furniture painting genius!)

 Then I cleaned all the dust off with my shop vac and tack cloth.
-And then I sprayed on 3 more coats of poly, including one where the nightstands were upside down again.
+And then I added 3 more coats of poly, including one where the pieces were upside down again.

 More About Thinning Paint

-I have a professional grade expensive paint sprayer (read my honest review and thoughts on the Fuji Q4 paint sprayer here), and I still thin my paint with that bad boy.
+I have a professional grade expensive sprayer (read my honest review and thoughts on the Fuji Q4 paint sprayer here), and I still thin with that bad boy.
 (Though I don’t measure it at all!)
-Even though it can spray thick chalk paint just fine.
+Even though it can handle thick chalk coating just fine.

-This paint sprayer doesn’t come with a viscosity cup like my other Wagner paint sprayer does, so I was a little bit worried about getting the paint just right for this sprayer.
+It also doesn’t come with a viscosity cup like my other Wagner model does, so I was a little bit worried about getting the coating just right for it.
+It turned out to be super easy to figure out, though – just measure the paint then add 10 or 20 percent of that amount in water.

 More Painted Nightstand Makeovers